 Direct marking on plastic does not require the cost of consumables: inks, chemicals, pastes, or sprays.

-Application of various information (serial numbers, code numbers, text information) is carried out in a very short time.
+Application of various information (serial numbers, code numbers, text information) is carried out quickly.
 Different types of marking can be done without the need for readjustment or tool change on the equipment.

-Laser marking of plastic involves the use of a laser beam to discolor the surface of a plastic material which creates high-contrast lettering.
+Plastic laser marking involves using a laser beam to discolor the surface of a plastic material, which creates high-contrast lettering.
 It is one of the fastest marking processes and can be permanent.
-Marking can be essential for certain projects.
+Marking can be essential for specific projects.
 Prolean can provide professional laser marking for your parts.
 Feel free to drop in If you need any CNC Machining service or Sheet metal service.